Vitamin c may cut anemia drug needs in kidney patients

 Summary

-This study looked at whether taking vitamin C by mouth can safely lower the dose of erythropoietin (a drug for anemia) needed by people with end-stage kidney disease on regular dialysis.
+This study looked at whether taking vitamin C by mouth can safely lower the amount of erythropoietin (a drug for anemia) needed by people with end-stage kidney disease on regular dialysis.
 Sixty adults on stable dialysis with low iron levels and moderate anemia took part.
-Researchers measured hemoglobin, iron levels, and erythropoietin dose changes over three months to see if vitamin C helped reduce the medication needed.
+Researchers measured their hemoglobin, iron levels, and erythropoietin dose changes over three months.

 Disclaimer